mysociety/fixmystreet-mobile/README.md

    cordova-plugin-whitelist 1.0.0 "Whitelist"
    ```

-   So to install them: `cordova plugin add cordova-plugin-camera cordova-plugin-device cordova-plugin-dialogs cordova-plugin-file cordova-plugin-file-transfer cordova-plugin-geolocation cordova-plugin-inappbrowser cordova-plugin-media cordova-plugin-media-capture cordova-plugin-network-information cordova-plugin-splashscreen cordova-plugin-statusbar cordova-plugin-whitelist`

-6. Copy `www/js/config.js-example` to `www/js/config.js` and edit if needed
+5. Copy `www/js/config.js-example` to `www/js/config.js` and edit if needed

-7. To run the project on one of the platforms, use: `cordova emulate ios` or `cordova emulate android`
+6. To run the project on one of the platforms, use: `cordova emulate ios` or `cordova emulate android`
 (You might need to `npm install -g ios-sim` to run it on ios)

 You should then be able to build and run it like any other Cordova project.